wwu-pi/tutorials/lectures/acse/070_tutorial_ws_java.md

 This procedure uses standardized JAX-WS technology (part of Java EE).
 It does, however, require more manual work than alternative 2.

 1. From the command line, execute ``wsimport -keep <URL of WSDL>``.
 This will generate Java source and class files.
   <small>Above command assumes that your PATH environment variable includes the "bin" folder from the JDK installation.
-If this is not the case, <a href="010_setting_up_the_dev_environment.html">modify the environment variable</a> or use the full path to wsimport.</small>
+If this is not the case, [modify the environment variable](010_setting_up_environment_with_docker.html) or use the full path to wsimport.</small>
 1. Import the generated source files into your Eclipse project: *File* > *Import* > *General* > *File System*
 1. Depending on the Web service, several message and data classes will be generated.
 Furthermore, there will be a service class which inherits from *javax.xml.ws.Service*.
 Instantiate this class or, in a managed environment, use dependency injection with the annotation ``@WebServiceRef`` (see lecture).
 The service instance will offer a method that returns a proxy providing the Web service operation(s).